Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Active, playful, sociable

-The Whoodle, also sometimes called the Wheatendoodle, is a great dog for older children.
-Their social nature means they are often good with people and animals alike.
-They do have strong terrier genes, though, so this mixed breed can be a handful if not kept active.
-Both parent breeds are active and athletic, making this a great companion for dog sports, hiking, and obedience.
-They are likely to have regular grooming needs to maintain the coat, and they may end up with an unruly coat due to the mixed genetics of both parent breeds.
+The Whoodle, sometimes called the Wheatendoodle, is an excellent dog for older children.
+Their social nature allows them to get along with people and animals.
+They have strong Terrier genes, and they can be a handful if not kept active.
+Both parents are active and athletic, and the Whoodle is a great companion for dog sports, hiking, and obedience.
+They are likely to have moderate grooming needs to maintain the coat, and they may end up with an unruly coat due to the mixed genetics of both parents.

 19. Newfypoo (Newfoundland x Poodle)